Stylized green and purple 'G' with "Global Society of Online Literacy Educators" in purple.

 Pre-conference Previews

-Ten days prior to the day of the synchronous online conference, conference participants will be invited to visit our Virtual Post(er) Hall, which will consist of links to GSOLE-hosted pages that each include one Praxis Post(er) presentation as an embedded video.
+A week prior to the day of the synchronous online conference, conference participants will be invited to visit our On-Demand Presentation Hall, which will consist of links to GSOLE-hosted pages that include asynchronous presentations as embedded videos.
 The pages will also allow for asynchronous commentary on the presentations.

 Live Q & A Sessions

-On the day of the conference, Post(er) presenters will each participate in a synchronous video-conferenced panel including three or more fellow presenters.
-Presenters will be given five minutes each to briefly introduce themselves and their presentation and to offer remarks that engage the audience about their Post(er), which audience members are presumed to have already viewed.
+During the live virtual conference, On-Demand presenters have the opportunity to participate in a synchronous video-conferenced panel including three or more fellow presenters.
+Presenters will be given five minutes each to briefly introduce themselves and their presentation and to offer remarks that engage the audience about their presentation, which audience members are presumed to have already viewed.
 These remarks might take any of the follow forms:

-• Replies to questions or comments posted in the asynchronous comments on the Post(er)’s preview page.
+• Replies to questions or comments posted in the asynchronous comments on the presenter's preview page.

-• Questions for the audience about OLI topics addressed by the Post(er), including past or current teaching or administrative practices, recurrent concerns about OLI teaching or administrative issues, and so on.
+• Questions for the audience about OLI topics addressed by the presenter, including past or current teaching or administrative practices, recurrent concerns about OLI teaching or administrative issues, and so on.

-• Questions or comments on another presenter’s Post(er), especially to compare approaches, observe similarities and differences in findings, and so on.
+• Questions or comments on another presenter’s work, especially to compare approaches, observe similarities and differences in findings, and so on.

-We hope these remarks and the Post(er)s themselves will lead to a robust conversation.
+We hope these remarks and the presentations themselves will lead to a robust conversation.

 Presenter Responsibilities and Rights